 - Color name is given for each item the child clicks on

-The game is easy to use and highly entertaining.
+The game is easy to use and is a highly entertaining option for helping kids with learning colors.
 The only major drawback is there isn't a full-screen option, so there are other games your child could accidentally click on.
 If you don't close the screen, each successive turn on the game uses a different color.